 Located in the “old county jail” the Granville County Museum offers a unique look at the history of our great county.
 Both; educational and interactive, the museum will engage visitors to step back in time and gives an impressive look at the county’s rich agriculture past.

 1 Museums Lane

-Located next to the county museum in the historic county “freezer locker” the hall encompasses ever changing exhibits taking a glimpse at national, state and local history and even offers Grassroots Science exhibits for an school groups and tours.
+Located next to the county museum in the historic county “freezer locker” the hall encompasses ever changing exhibits taking a glimpse at national, state and local history and even offers science exhibits for an school groups and tours.
+The museum is part of the NC Science Network.
 The museum will be adding a permanent train exhibit that features a look back at the early railroad system that was imperative to our county and state’s economic success.

 George C. Shaw Museum

 Original home to the founder of Mary Potter Academy and Timothy Darling Church.
 The G. C. Shaw Museum is place that inspires and stimulates cultural and educational values in a setting that preserves Dr. Shaw’s accomplishments as leader of this historic African-American educational institution.

 Sallie Mae Ligon Museum & Archive